yoyongxuan/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 One person with Student ID 'A0000000A'

    2. Test case: `attend A0000000A 1`<br>
       Expected: Attendance is inverted for Tutorial 1 for the contact with Student ID A0000000A.
 Details of attend shown in the status message.
-Timestamps in the status bar are updated.

    3. Test case: `attend A0000000A 0`<br>
       Expected: No attendance is taken.
 Error details shown in the status message.
-Status bar remains the same.

    4. Other incorrect attend commands to try: `attend A0000000A x`, `attend y 1`, `...` (where x is larger than the number of tutorials and y is a Student ID not belonging to any contact)<br>
       Expected: Similar to previous.